leonren1000/Virophage/README.md

          3. To take an empty cell, the player must move at least one energy to that cell
          4. >= 2 players
          5. Can choose to be multiplayer or single AI, or AI vs AI
-   1. What problems does it solve?
-      1. Our program solves the problem of boredom or lack of entertainment.
    1. Rules?
       1. There is a hexagonal grid with 2 different players.
-      2. Each player will control an army of ìvirophagesî, or viruses that can infect other viruses.
+      2. Each player will control an army of ‚Äúvirophages‚Äù, or viruses that can infect other viruses.
       3. Each player will start with 7 viruses on opposite corners (northwest and southeast) of the hexagonal flat-topped grid.
       4. The objective is to eliminate all viruses of the opposing player.
-The detailed mechanisms of movement and ìinfectionî are described in sections 3 - instructions.
+The detailed mechanisms of movement and ‚Äúinfection‚Äù are described in sections 3 - instructions.
    1. Target market?
       1. Young or middle aged users looking for some entertainment.
    1. Primary features?
-      1. GUI, strategy & gameplay in real time.
+      1. GUI, AI, In-Game Chat, Multiplayer over Networking
 2. Instructions
    1. There is a flat topped hexagonal grid with 2 different players.
-   2. Each player will control an army of ìvirophagesî, or viruses that can infect other viruses.
+   2. Each player will control an army of ‚Äúvirophages‚Äù, or viruses that can infect other viruses.
    3. Each player will start of with 3 viruses on opposite (west & east) sides of the grid.
    4. Each virus occupies a cell.
 Every virus has an amount of energy used to move and kill other viruses.
    5. Each player starts with occupying some number of cells